dhruvghimiray/dhruvghimiray/README.md

 ## 🧠 About Me

 - 📊 Currently focused on **Data Science**, **Machine Learning**, and **Statistical Analysis**.
-- 💻 Working as a **Full-Stack Web Developer Intern**, building scalable applications and APIs.
+- 💻 Working as a **Full-Stack Software Engineer **, building scalable applications and APIs.
 - 🤝 Skilled at bridging **software engineering** and **data-driven problem solving**.
 - 🧩 Exploring the fascinating world of **AI**, **Deep Learning**, and **Predictive Modeling**.
 - 🚀 Lifelong learner with a passion for **technology, mathematics, and innovation**.